wakkihaya/neurotechjp/src/md/en/blog/kai-brain-robot-interface.md

 > When growing up, it was a dream of mine to visit Japan, the land of technology.
 My interest in robotics started at a young age, inspired by the Honda ASIMO humanoid robot - a robot that inspired many current roboticists around the world.
 And even now, even if Japan isn’t seen as being at the cutting edge of all technology, the public sentiment towards advanced technology is very positive.
 Here, the most famous fictional robot is Doraemon, not the Terminator.
 In Japan, robots are seen as co-existing with and helping humanity, whereas in the West, fiction often portrays robots as the enemy of humans.
 And neurotech plays a large role in several popular manga, such as Ghost in the Shell and Sword Art Online, so if you want to deploy robots or BMI in society, this is the place to be.

+&nbsp;

 ## What do you see as the killer apps of neurotech?

 In the short term, the team hopes that building brain-robot interfaces will aid with everyday tasks for those with severe physical disabilities.

 &nbsp;